jlapeyre/IntegerRingExtensions.jl/README.md

 * [CyclotomicNumbers.jl](https://github.com/jmichel7/CyclotomicNumbers.jl)

 These packages implement more general cyclotomic numbers.
 They are field extensions, rather than just ring extensions.
-The implementations are much less efficient than those in `IntegerExtensions.jl`.
+The implementations are necessarily more complicated and are much less efficient than those in `IntegerExtensions.jl`.
 In particular, the implementations in these packages require heap allocation for creating and using the provided types.